2014–15 Faroe Islands v Greece football matches: Aftermath

 The result caused the sacking of head coach Claudio Ranieri, whose next job would be manager of English club Leicester City the following July.
-In his first season, the club would go on to win the 2015–16 Premier League in what is also considered to be one of the biggest shocks in sports.
+In his first season, the club would go on to win the 2015–16 Premier League in what is also considered to be one of the biggest shocks in the sports.

 Before the return fixture, the Faroe Islands suffered an away defeat to Romania, while Greece got a goalless away draw against Hungary.